osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

 - comm: communities to fill with uplink interfaces and communities (i.e. password) for those interfaces
 - indices: interfaces and the aliases they have in your switches/routers

-for the last two config attributes follow the instructions above for COMM and INDICES.
+for the last two config attributes follow the instructions for COMM and INDICES in the [Configuration](#configuration) section above.

 To start the server manually it's like the script without https server, simply